 Lifting Pins

 Figure 7-64.
-Lifting Pins are single-acting Ball Lock Pins designed for heavy lifting, with a one-piece body, four locking balls, and a forged shackle.
+Lifting Pins are single-acting ball lock pins designed for heavy lifting, with a one-piece body, four locking balls, and a forged shackle.

 Figure 7-65.
 The Carr Lock® Mounting System incorporates ball lock principles to simultaneously locate and clamp, ideal for mounting quick-change tooling on a subplate.